 I hate sitcoms like that.
 Because usually they consist of a wife that is smart, beautiful and savvy paired with a husband that is dumb, lazy and not-so-attractive.
 You’d never see a sitcom with the roles reversed.
 Thankfully, Babyface is not a sitcom husband.
 He loves these cookies.
 The only laughing you’ll hear is our giggles of joy when we bite into these cookies.
 No laugh track required.

-Thanks to the elimination diet, Babyface and I have been struggling a bit with quick and easy dessert choices that fit in with our stipulations.
-Pre-elimination, we’d almost always ended dinner with a square of dark chocolate or a black bean brownie.
+Thanks to the elimination diet to figure out some digestive issues, Babyface and I have been struggling a bit with quick and easy dessert choices that fit in with our stipulations.
+Pre-elimination, we’d almost always ended dinner with a square of dark chocolate or a brownie.
 But since both of those were out, it was time to figure out a elimination-friendly quick dessert.

 - No refined sugars